DerBrunoIR/CourseGraph/README.md

 - Author's use vague terms to describe their course requirements.
 - Missinterpretation on my side.

+My guessings are far from perfect.
+Futher took this process of lableing those `395` modules almost two days.

 The guessed dependencies can be found in `./Informatik/24_8_31/graph.json`.

+Pull requests containg improvements are welcome!

 ### Examples Guesses